HesamFarjad/Authentication_Google_OAuth_with_.env/README.md

 4. If user doesn't exist in the database, they are added

 5. User is logged in and redirected to the protected `/secrets` page

+🛡️ Security Notes
+Passwords are hashed with bcrypt before storage.

+Session management is handled via express-session.

+.env keeps sensitive data out of source code and version control.

+It is recommended to serialize only the user ID in session, not the full object.